Contact us today and let's start a journey to a wonderful new home

-Our space frame system has been developed in Scotland by Ochil Timber and uses a “space stud”.
+Our Closed Panel System has been developed by Donaldson Timber System and uses Sigma® II.
 This minimises the risk of cold-bridging that you find in standard timber stud kits, and has a deep profile.
 This not only allows us to fill the panel with a great depth of insulation, it also has a great visual impact at the openings due to the depth of wall.

 Structurally insulated panels from Hemsec have been the standard for Hebhomes for a number of years.
 Because the insulation is blown in to the panels it is fully bonded ensuring that there are no gaps.